The dates for Summer Physics in 2020 are:

 Most summers we have a few students who are late to Summer Physics because of these circumstances.
 We encourage you to wrap things up at your primary institution as quickly as possible.
 Every day in Summer Physics is like a week during the regular semester, so it's to your advantage to arrive as early in the week as you are able.
 It will be challenging to catch up, but it's doable for the right student.

 Our professor has always worked with students who arrive late.
-This year, we'll share just what needs to be made up and how we intend to support you in the early part of the summer.
-Expect to see details on this page by February 2020.
+This year, we're sharing just what needs to be made up and how we intend to support you in the early part of the summer.
+Find out more here.

 I've applied as a guest student and been accepted.
 I can't register for General Physics because the system says I haven't completed the prerequisites.
 What can I do?